evilmav/gruseloskop/README.md

 `TimerOne` library must be installed for this to compile, which can be done in the IDE using *Sketch->Include Library->Manage Libraries...* menu.

+## Usage

+Simply launch `gruseloskop` from the command line with Arduino connected.
+It will automatically detect the correct serial port by the currently hardcoded *VID:PID* pair.

 ## Capabilities

 Currently, selectable edge triggers are supported.
 After each trigger, the arduino will